natgo/wt-wiki-scraper/wikitext-transpiled/ground/PTZ89.md

 {{tankMobility|abMinHp=739|rbMinHp=460}}

-The PTZ89 has a slightly better power-to-weight than the contemporary [[ZTZ59D1]] and [[M60A3 TTS (China)|M60A3 TTS]], but not by much, and it is still unlikely to win any races versus Leopards or OF-40s.
+The PTZ89 has a better power-to-weight ratio than the contemporary [[ZTZ59D1]] and [[M60A3 TTS (China)|M60A3 TTS]], but not by much, and it is still unlikely to win any races versus Leopards or OF-40s.
 The 8 km/h reverse speed is poor but pretty typical for a Chinese vehicle.
 It is more concerning than usual on the PTZ89 since the chassis is very long and reversing into cover is not easy.
 However, since the turret is located at the rear of the vehicle, it often makes sense to peek out of cover using the reverse gear and quickly re-enter cover by driving forward.

 === Modifications and economy ===
 {{Specs-Economy}}